 The EU countries have implemented new legislation on Trade Secrets.
 Now we are looking forward to the European Court’s interpretation of these rules.
 Will Swedish practise, based on the only previous separate national law in Europe, and quite similar to the new European legislation, give advice.
-These are the 5 most interesting issues we are looking forward to learning more about.

 5 questions we want the European Court

 1) What will a court consider as a Trade Secret?

 From Swedish practice, which is an interpretation of a previous Swedish legislation resembling the new EU harmonized law based on the European directive, Trade Secrets very often are a mixture of compiled information, i.e. a set of information which is not obtainable on the market, often requires qualified knowledge when conducting the compilation and in its compiled form gives the user a competitive advantage.
 Common examples are lists with client information, technical drawings of new products and financial information.
 Will the European Court confirm this interpretation?

 2) Is access to information the same as a consent?

 If an employee or an external co-worker is given access to specific information as part of their assignments, this is normally considered as a consent for use and disclosure in line with the assignment.
 However, if the employee or external partner obtains more information than expected by the company and is using it to an extent beyond what is required for conducting the assignment or discloses it beyond what is part of the assignment, it is considered as an unauthorized act prohibited by the Trade Secret legislation.
 Is this interpretation going to be changed?